ellfarnaz/ellproxy/AMPCODE_SETUP.md

 **Solutions:**
 1. Verify `~/.local/share/amp/secrets.json` has the `apiKey` field (see Step 3)
-2. Restart VibeProxy to reload the secrets file
+2. Restart EllProxy to reload the secrets file
 3. Check permissions: `ls -la ~/.local/share/amp/secrets.json` (should be readable)

 ### "Unable to connect"